statespace-tech/toolfront/README.md

 ---

-## Simple example
+_ToolFront is a declarative framework for building modular LLM applications in Markdown._

-ToolFront is a declarative framework for building composable RAG applications in Markdown.
+## Example

 ### Create it